Final Project

 Project Overview

 The purpose of this project is to introduce you to experimental controller design by allowing you to design and execute your own experiment.
-You will be given the unique opportunity to design all aspects of the experiment beginning-to-end.
+You will design all aspects of the experiment beginning-to-end.
 This process includes but is not limited to defining the experimental goals, fleshing out how you will achieve those experimental goals, laying out your success criteria, creating the experimental procedure, executing your experiment to acquire and process data, and presenting your findings.
-This project will span roughly the entire semester and will allow you the unique opportunity to design, build, implement, and test your own controllers based on what you have learned during your coursework in AE 3531 and AE 4610.
+This project will span roughly the entire semester.
+You will design, build, implement, and test your own controllers based on what you have learned during your coursework in AE 3531 and AE 4610.

 This project will include 4 mandatory technical components: